 - One of the more expensive amps on this list

 Randall RG80 Guitar Amplifier Head

 If you love old school metal without all that digital nonsense, the Randall RG80 is the perfect solution for you.
 It’s a must-have for any Steeler out there, but this amp is actually more versatile than you think.

 It hits all the deep basses, has a sweet mid-range, and silky smooth highs.
 Plus, at 80-watts, these amps are pretty loud, making them a great companion to have during gigs.

-If you’re searching for something straightforward, then getting the Randall RG80 is a definite worthy investment.
+If you’re searching for something straightforward, then getting the Randall RG80 is a definitely worthy investment.

 - Covers all the basics

 - Features a speaker emulated XLR direct output with ground lift

 - A great deal at a super affordable price

 - Crunch channel becomes mellow as volume increases